emasys/find-my-rep/README.md

 ## Description

 Find the constituency representatives of any region in Nigeria easily.
-More info comming up soon.
+More info coming up soon.

 ## Installation